vinceurag/seqy/README.md

 ## Configuration

-To make Seqy work, you need to define the topic, events and handler module.
+To make Seqy work, you need to define the topic of the sequence, event actions (in order) and handler module.

 ```elixir
 config :seqy,